bradcfisher/finch4alice/README.md

 ![Select Project Dialog](images/readme/select_project_dialog.png "Select 'GRASS', then click the 'OK' button to create a new project")

 - Click `Setup Scene`

 - Click `Transport classes`

 - Click `Watercraft classes`

 - Click `new FishingBoat()`

 - Click `Edit Code`

 - Drag the `finchSetLED` procedure from the pane on the left into the code window for 'myFirstMethod'
 - Select `Custom Whole Number...`, then `0` for the second parameter and `0` for the third parameter.
 - Enter `255` when prompted for the custom value for the first parameter.

 - Drag the `delay` procedure into 'myFirstMethod'
 - Select `2.0` for the number of seconds to delay

 - Drag the `finchSetLED` procedure into 'myFirstMethod'
 - Select `0` for all three parameters.

 - Drag the `say` procedure into 'myFirstMethod'
 - Select `Custom TextString...` and enter `All done` when prompted.

 - You are now ready to try running your test project.
 Click the `Run` button and you should see the LED in the nose of your Finch turn red for two seconds, then turn off.

+> More example projects can be found in the `examples` subfolder.

 ## How it works